 These examples show that several things have been compared directly in epic such as the first one shows the comparison between fear and a roller, the second shows the comparison of a man and a mountain, and the last one shows joys compared to men.

-- Motif: Most important motifs of the epic, The Odyssey, are storytelling, disguises, and magic.
+- Motif: Most important motifs of the epic, The Odyssey, is storytelling, disguises, and magic.

-- Personification: The epic shows examples of personifications such as;
+- Personification: The following sentences are good examples of personifications,

 i.
 Someone may tell you something